trek2710/xc-ce-training/README.md

     - `git add .` or if you want to be specific `git add provider.tf vars.auto.tfvars`
     - `git commit -m "<insert your message here e.g. updated vars>"`
     - `git push` - this should trigger GitHub Actions to try your first deployment.

+    - !
+If you have authentication issues pushing to GiHub and it asks you to generate a personal access token, visit `https://github.com/settings/personal-access-tokens` and create a `fine-grained token` with `read-write permissions` for `Content`.
+When prompted by `git push` command, use your github username and your `personal access token` as your password.

 9. Review the configuration of your SMSv2 site in the XC console and your VM in Azure.
 10. Delete your SMSv2 site in the XC console and your VM in Azure.
 11. Use the ClickOps method to deploy a new CE, with the same settings as the original: